Skip to main content

 Technically speaking, the JLS does not define syntax for an intersection type.
 Instead, it defines a syntax for type parameters and casts that supports multiple types.
 Then the intersection type is derived from those.
 Intersection types can also arise from operations like capture conversion.
 See JLS 4.9.

-One result of this is that it's never possible for a programmer to write an annotation "on an intersection type."
+One result of this is that it is never possible for a programmer to write an annotation "on an intersection type."

 This spec assigns a nullness operator to each individual element of an intersection type, following our normal rules for type usages.
 It also assigns a nullness operator to the intersection type as a whole.
 The nullness operator of the type as a whole is always NO_CHANGE.